 - 10 Day Post-Election for Primary Elections or 27 Day Post-Election for General or Special Elections.

 Note: Candidates committees must file three election reports for all elections in which the candidate appears on the ballot.
 This is also applicable when an "opportunity to ballot" petition has been filed for a primary election.
 Any candidate that will not, in any way, support or oppose a candidate or issue on the ballot for a particular election will not have to file any reports for that election.
-If you are a registered PAC, Party or Constituted Committee, you must, however, inform the Board by filing a Notice of Non-Participation in Election(s) by a Registered PAC, Party or Constituted Committee (CF-20 ).
+If you are a registered PAC, Party or Constituted Committee, you must, however, inform the Board by filing a Notice of Non-Participation in Election(s) by a Registered PAC, Party and Constituted Committee or Independent Expenditure Committee (CF-20 ).
 Failure to file a CF-20, when applicable, may result in penalties being assessed against the treasurer of a committee.

 These reports are filed on January 15th and July 15th each year, or as specified in the annual Filing Calendar.
 All committees must file periodic reports until they qualify for and file a termination report.